-In 2019 we had a monthly average of 2,200 participants.
-Out of these participants 10% were prenatal women, 15% were postpartum women, 25% were infants, 50% were children.
-The Johnson County WIC Program provides a friendly, cozy atmosphere to its participants which has a lot to do with the hard work of the WIC staff.
-The staff takes pride in making clients feel welcomed and has volunteered their time in improving the clinic by using their personal touches such as painting, organizing, sewing window treatments, creative decorating and even maintaining a fish tank!
-WIC also has been lucky enough to receive donations of baby blankets and furniture such as couches, end tables, bookshelves and books for children to read in the waiting room.
-Throughout the clinic colorful interactive toys are available to entertain children during their visit.
+The Johnson County WIC Program provides a friendly, cozy atmosphere to its participants, which has a lot to do with the hard work of the WIC staff.
+The staff takes pride in making clients feel welcomed and has volunteered their time in improving the clinic by using their personal touches such as painting, organizing and decorating.
+WIC also has been lucky enough to receive donations of baby blankets and furniture such as couches, end tables.

+bookshelves and books for children to read in the waiting room.
+Throughout the clinic, colorful interactive toys are available to entertain children during their visit.